 Read more about the Walter Sisulu Botanical Gardens.

-The Nizamiye Mosque is a smaller replica of the Selimiye Camii mosque in Turkey.
-It is the largest mosque in the Southern hemisphere.
+The Nizamiye Mosque is a smaller replica of the Selimiye Camii mosque in Turkey, and is the largest mosque in the Southern hemisphere.
 The mosque complex also contains a Turkish restaurant, museum and bakery.
 Entrance is free and guided tours are available.

 Read more about Nizamiye Mosque..